I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 So how will you have a conversation when your phone isn't on?

-Well, I found out between seeing that report and talking to you is that there is technology through the cellular phone companies that will allow them with permission of the FBI to actually turn your phone on even when your phone is off and listen in.
+Well, I found out between seeing that report and talking to you is that there is technology through the cellular phone companies that will allow them, with permission of the FBI, to actually turn your phone on even when your phone is off and listen in.

-No, but wait, wait, wait, you uh uh hold it.
+No, but wait, wait, wait.

-Uh uh before you get to the question, I have to understand this.
+Before you get to the question, I have to understand this.

 So even if they can turn it on, you're not having a conversation because you think it's off.

-So the what are they listening to?
+So what are they listening to?

 I know that, but you're talking about them listening into a conversation that you're having when you're not having one.